Last updated 11 July 2017

 Part of the

-The micro-processor based ID card contains two certificates: one for authentication and one for electronic signature.
+- The national ID card contains two certificates: one for authentication and one for electronic signature.
+Some information

 A keystone of the Belgian eGovernment